Converting neovim config to lua

 Comparison

-Reasons things sped up:
+Reasons things sped down:

 - I switched to treesitter which got rid of a ton of plugins